My BMC Farina 1622 cc website

 When David was demobbed, Ted was looking at a replacement for the earlier Morris Oxford, and the Morris Isis was considered, but the only difference was the six cylinder engine.
 The rest of the vehicle was the same, and Ted wanted a car with a large boot for the passenger's luggage.
 He also wanted a column change so that he could take five passengers if needs be.

 He obtained brochures for the Farina Morris Oxford, and sought out a dealer, only to be told that column change models were not produced.
 As Ted had seen the small print on the back of the brochure stating column change optional, this surprised him, and on relating this story to a colleague, he was told that if it is in the brochure, they have to produce that model.
 He went back again to the garage, only to be told again that they were not produced.
 So he wrote a personal letter to Lord Nuffield, without really expecting a reply.
 It seems he had a letter back to say that Lord Nuffield was on holiday for two weeks, and later Ted received a lovely letter from Lord Nuffield himself, with an apology for the delay, and an assurance that they would take half a dozen cars off the assembly line, and convert them to column change, but would keep them to one side, in case anyone else requested one.
-Ted was them able to place his order, and this meant he had the first column change Morris Oxford Farina produced, as a result of his persistance.
+Ted was then able to place his order, and this meant he had the first ever column change Morris Oxford Farina produced, as a result of his persistance.

 He wrote to the company about six months later, and discovered they had not sold any of the other five converted cars.
 At some stage, they would have to put them up for sale, but it is not known where they ended up, or perhaps they were possibly converted back to floor change.